amar528/amar528.github.io/leetcode-75/README.md

 ### 1456 - Max Num of Vowels in Given Substring Length

 Left and right window, create initial substring window and use Counter with map function to only return vowel counts.
-Sum these together.
 Then check l and r moving the window at end of the loop, -/+ max count so far 102ms beats 86%/19%